-I currently have mine set to my Facebook page, as it is new and could use more likes!
+I used the Milo-Tree plugin in a previous blog, and it helped me grow the Facebook page for that blog!
 The free version of MiloTree can get you started.
 For $6/month, you can upgrade to the Blogger Plan to remove their logo/branding, change the pop-up’s colors, and have more freedom and tracking information with the pop-up.

 Click to Tweet

 If you tend to write blog posts that you’d love your readers to quote, you need to install the Click to Tweet plugin.
 I have used this on my other blog with great success.
-The plugin will allow you to create tweetable phrases that your readers simply have to…you guessed, it…click on to tweet!
+One of the easiest Wordpress plugins for bloggers, Click to Tweet will allow you to create tweetable phrases that your readers simply have to…you guessed, it…click on to tweet!

 Click to Tweet is free!

-This is one of the WordPress plugins I recommend the most to other bloggers.
+This is one of the best WordPress plugins for blogger I recommend most.
 Editorial Calendar gives you a visual as you plan and schedule your posts.
 It creates a calendar in the WP dashboard, so you can see what you have going live when.
 I have used it successfully to ensure I don’t miss a deadline and publish too many posts on the same topic too often.